-South Korean protesters march against President again
+South Korean protesters march again

 - It's the second weekend that protesters take over downtown Seoul

-- Families, students and unions crowd the streets to call for President's resignation
+- Families, students and unions call for the President's resignation

 Seoul, South Korea (CNN)Massive protests roiled Seoul for the second consecutive weekend as hundreds of thousands of angry South Koreans took to the streets Saturday calling for President Park Geun-hye's resignation.